Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

 \begin{corollary} A scalar linear solution exists for a network over $\mathbb{F}_q$ if and only if the network is matroidal with respect to a matroid representable over $\mathbb{F}_q.$ \end{corollary}

-Note that the statement in Corollary \ref{cor_scalar} is more general than the statement of Theorem 13 in \cite{KiMe} stated as follows: ``\textit{A network is scalar-linearly solvable over a finite field of characteristic p if and only if the network is a matroidal network associated with a representable matroid over a finite field of characteristic p.}'' For a network which is matroidal with respect to a matroid representable over a field $\mathbb{F}_q,$ Theorem 13 in \cite{KiMe} implies that a scalar linear solution exists for the network over a sufficiently large field whose characteristic is the same as that of $\mathbb{F}_q.$ In contrast, the result in Corollary \ref{cor_scalar} above implies that such a scalar linear solution exits over the filed $\mathbb{F}_q$ itself, and there is no need to look for solutions over larger fields.
+Note that the statement in Corollary \ref{cor_scalar} is more general than the statement of Theorem 13 in \cite{KiMe} stated as follows: ``\textit{A network is scalar-linearly solvable over a finite field of characteristic p if and only if the network is a matroidal network associated with a representable matroid over a finite field of characteristic p.}'' For a network which is matroidal with respect to a matroid representable over a field $\mathbb{F}_q,$ Theorem 13 in \cite{KiMe} implies that a scalar linear solution exists for the network over a sufficiently large field whose characteristic is the same as that of $\mathbb{F}_q.$ In contrast, the result in Corollary \ref{cor_scalar} above implies that such a scalar linear solution exists over the field $\mathbb{F}_q$ itself, and there is no need to look for solutions over larger fields.

-It is important to note that the discrete polymatroid $\mathbb{D}$ in Theorem \ref{thm1} need not be unique.
-A network can admit more than one $k$ dimensional vector linear solution over $\mathbb{F}_q$ and from these solutions it may be possible to obtain multiple discrete polymatroids with respect to which the network is discrete polymatroidal, as illustrated in Example \ref{ex18} below.
+It is important to note that the discrete polymatroid $\mathbb{D}$ in Theorem \ref{thm3} needs not be unique.
+A network can admit more than one linear FNC solution over $\mathbb{F}_q$ and from these solutions it may be possible to obtain multiple discrete polymatroids with respect to which the network is discrete polymatroidal, as illustrated in Example \ref{ex18} below.

-Also, note that Theorem \ref{thm1} characterizes the vector linear solvability of a network in terms of discrete polymatroid representation.
-As mentioned earlier in Section \ref{II C}, all representations of discrete polymatroids cannot be viewed as the multi-linear representations of matroids considered in \cite{RoSpGe}.
+Also, note that Theorem \ref{thm3} characterizes the linear fractional solvability of a network in terms of discrete polymatroid representation.
+As mentioned earlier in Section \ref{II C}, not all representations of discrete polymatroids can be viewed as the multi-linear representations of matroids.
 Vector linear solvability of networks cannot be characterized using multi-linear representations of matroids, whereas they can be characterized using representations of discrete polymatroids.
 This fact is also illustrated in Example \ref{ex18} below.